Children with dyslexia can succeed if you show them how!

 Science explains why "show and tell" is so powerful.
 A research study from Psychology Today links visual aids to improved recall and retrieval.
-The Journal of Interactive Learning Environments article indicates that visual cues may strengthen learning and foster engagement.
-Furthermore, a Journal of Computer Assisted Learning study showed that learners with little prior knowledge benefited more from visual cues than students with solid background knowledge.
+The article in the Journal of Interactive Learning Environments indicates that visual cues may strengthen learning and foster engagement.
+Furthermore, a Journal of Computer-Assisted Learning study showed that learners with little prior knowledge benefited more from visual cues than students with solid background knowledge.

 Students enjoy learning with vividly and explicitly illustrated Orton-Gillingham-based literacy concepts.

 LiteraSee concept cards have many benefits: